18xx introduction

 Some of the more complex data structures would benefit from a builder to simplify their construction.

-The preferred option is a non-consuming builder whose methods accept &mut self
+The preferred option is a non-consuming builder whose methods accept &mut self values and return &mut Self values.

-I have implemented builders for some types (some consuming, some non-consuming), and have defined builder-like methods for other types (e.g., n18hex::theme::Text
+I have implemented builders for some types (some consuming, some non-consuming), and have defined builder-like methods for other types (e.g., n18hex::theme::Text).

 -